simonblaue/YOLACT_RGBD/README.md

 ## Models and Datasets
-If you want to retrain the RGBD model you need the pretrained backbone weights from resnet1010 found <a href='https://drive.google.com/file/d/1tvqFPd4bJtakOlmn-uIA492g2qurRChj/view'>here </a>.
+If you want to re train the RGBD model you need the pretrained backbone weights from resnet1010 found <a href='https://drive.google.com/file/d/1tvqFPd4bJtakOlmn-uIA492g2qurRChj/view'>here </a>.
 This file has to be put in ./weights in this repo.

 For datasets or pre trained models send me a message.